hnarayanan/harishnarayanan.org/content/writing/kubernetes-django.md

 Let's imagine that you're working on a Django webapp that's laid out in a fairly standard fashion: All your app's data resides in a PostgreSQL database.
-The app itself is written in Django-flavoured Python, and is served up using the uWSGI application server.
+The app itself is written in Django-flavoured Python, and is served up using the Gunicorn application server.
 And in front of all this, you have the NGINX web server acting both as a reverse proxy and a static content server.